PrgrmrHarshShukla/Fintrack/README.md

 # Fintrack
-This is a clone of a fully responsive landing page.
+This is a fully responsive clone of a static landing page.